How to Balance a Ceiling Fan and Prevent Wobbling Issues

 Correct Placement

-Mark the Effective Area: Once you identify the blade and the spot where the clip had the most positive effect, mark this spot.
-It is here that you will place the self-adhesive weight.
+Mark the Effective Area: After finding the blade and spot where the clip worked best, mark that area.
+This is where you’ll put the self-adhesive weight.

-Attach the Weight: Peel off the adhesive backing and attach the weight to the top side of the blade directly at the marked spot.
-The top placement ensures the weight is not visible from below.
+Attach the Weight: Peel off the backing and stick the weight to the top side of the blade at the marked spot.
+Putting it on top keeps it out of sight.

 Fine-Tuning

-Adjust the Weight: Start with a smaller weight and add more if necessary.
-After each adjustment, run the fan to check for improvements.
-Repeat the process until the wobble is eliminated.
+Adjust the Weight: Start with a smaller weight and add more if needed.
+After each change, run the fan to see if it helps.
+Keep adjusting until the wobble is gone.

 Final Testing